Ooma pricing, features, and limitations: Everything to know in 2026

 • Activation fee: No matter which plan you choose, you’ll pay a one-time activation fee of $29.95.

 • Texting limits: You need to upgrade to the Pro plan to unlock SMS.
-However, this limits you to 250 text messages per user per month (plus $0.0095 per message over the limit).
-You can upgrade to the Pro Plus plan for up to 1,000 text messages per user per month, but you may still end up paying extra.
+However, this limits you to 250 text messages for your entire account, plus $0.0095 per message over the limit.
+You can upgrade to the Pro Plus plan for up to 1,000 text messages per month, but you may still end up paying extra.
+You can also purchase message bundles — for example, 3,000 additional messages cost $20.

-• Toll-free calling: You only get 500 included toll-free minutes per month before paying an undisclosed per-minute charge.
-If you want more included minutes, you have to purchase a separate toll-free plan for $15.99 a month to get 1,000 extra minutes, plus 2.9¢ more for each minute that passes your limit.
+• Toll-free calling: You only get 500 included toll-free minutes per month.
+If you want more, you have to purchase a separate toll-free plan for $15.99 per month to get 1,000 extra minutes.
+Plus, you’ll also have to pay $.029 more for each minute overs your limit.

-• Toll-free numbers: You can only have up to 20 toll-free numbers per account, and each additional toll-free number is $9.95 a month.
+• Toll-free numbers: You can have up to 20 toll-free numbers per account, and each additional toll-free number costs $9.95 a month.

-• Additional local numbers: These cost $9.95 per month — double what competitors like Quo charge for the same feature.
+• Additional local numbers: These cost $9.95 per number per month.
+Double what competitors like Quo, formerly OpenPhone, charge for the same feature.

 • International calling: The cost of reaching overseas customers depends on the country you’re trying to call.
 Ooma already includes the US, Canada, Mexico, and Puerto Rico, but prices for other countries range from $0.02 to $0.48 per minute or more.